 You then leave, but stay in church to say the penance the priest has given you and say also a prayer of thanksgiving for your confession.

-Confessions are heard at St Chrysostom’s Church on Thursdays after 5pm Mass, at announced times in Lent, and before Christmas, and of course you can ask a priest and make a time to suit you.
+Confessions are heard at St Chrysostom’s Church on Sundays at 10am, Thursdays after 5pm Mass, at announced times in Lent, and before Christmas, and of course you can ask a priest and make a time to suit you.